tiitvaino/NAI22_hand_drawn_sketches/Report_1.md

 They can be used to create models that are interpretable by humans and can be used to create systems that are adaptive.

 ### Available data
-We can use "The Quick, Draw!
-Dataset" as our data set https://github.com/googlecreativelab/quickdraw-dataset.
+Our initial plan is to use "The Quick, Draw!
+Dataset" as our dataset https://github.com/googlecreativelab/quickdraw-dataset.
 There is a collection of 50 million drawings with 345 different categories.

 ### Initial plans: